100 Notable alumni of

 -

-Herman Charles Bosman is widely regarded as South Africa's greatest short-story writer.
+Herman Charles Bosman was widely regarded as South Africa's greatest short-story writer.
 He studied the works of Edgar Allan Poe and Mark Twain and developed a style emphasizing the use of satire.
 His English-language works utilize primarily Afrikaner characters and highlight the many contradictions in Afrikaner society during the first half of the twentieth century.

 -